brettsmith212/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+   The DOM is the Document Object Model and is the interface where you are able to interact with a webpage.
+The DOM creates a tree where you can use the elements of the tree to make changes and update the webpage.

 2. What is an event?

+   An event is when something happens to an HTML element.
+This can be a click, mouse scroll over, loading the page, etc. When an event happens we can use that to perform an action on the webpage.

 3. What is an event listener?

+   An event listener can be added to any DOM object (HTML element) and listen for an event to happen.
+When the event occurs, the event listener can then pass a function that contains an action to be taken.

 4. Why would we convert a NodeList into an Array?

+   A NodeList can only have the forEach() method performed on it.
+In order to use other methods such as map(), filter(), or reduce(), you must have an Array.

 5. What is a component?

+   A component is a reusable function that can create DOM objects and make changes to the DOM.
+A component returns HTML.